 Projected Subbasin water budgets rely on projected hydrologic inputs.
 The baseline condition for future water budgets that is presented in this report is based on the "warm and moderate rainfall" climate change projection of the U.S. Geological Survey Basin Characterization Model (BCM) (Flint, 2013).
-The "warm and moderate rainfall" (BayArea_CCSM4_rcp85) scenario is based on the comparison of historical climate data between 1951 and 1980 and climate projections from 2070 to 2099.
+The "warm and moderate rainfall" (BayArea\CCSM4\rcp85) scenario is based on the comparison of historical climate data between 1951 and 1980 and climate projections from 2010 to 2099.
+By that comparison the "warm and moderate rainfall" scenario provides "the closest future to the mean of all rainfall projections" included in the BCM (Micheli et al. 2016).
+The "warm and moderate rainfall" scenario is also most similar to recent conditions and is interpreted to be most consistent with the regulations for projected future water budgets described in the DWR Groundwater Sustainability Plan Regulations.